davidroman0O/frango/ROADMAP.md

 # Frango Refactoring Roadmap

+> first of all, ZERO `//go:build nowatcher` please

 ## Vision

 Create a cohesive, VFS-centric middleware library for PHP integration in Go applications with an intuitive API.
 The library should maintain excellent performance via caching while supporting live development through file watching.